-Canada introduces legislation to legalize recreational marijuana
+Canada introduces legislation to legalize marijuana

 The South American nation of Uruguay is the only nation to legalize recreational pot.

 The proposed law allows four plants to be grown at home.
-Those under 18 found with small amounts of marijuana would not face criminal charges.
+Those under 18 found with less than five grams of marijuana would not face criminal charges but those who sell it or give to youth could face up to 14 years in jail.

 Most Read Stories